 11-13 June 2014

 I’ll be presenting at the 12th Annual Conference on New Directions in the Humanities, Madrid.
 My topic will be Using Crime and Mystery Fiction to Teach Language in Context.
 If you’re interested, here are my Power Point slides: Crime and Mystery Fiction for Teaching Language in Context

 10-12 October 2013

-I’ll be giving a presentation at the Academic and Business Research Institute Conference, Las Vegas.
-My topic will be Book Reports for the 21st Century: Using Book Review Blogs as Real-life Teaching and Learning Tools.
+It was a pleasure to present at the Academic and Business Research Institute Conference, Las Vegas.
+My topic?
+Book Reports for the 21st Century: Using Book Review Blogs as Real-life Teaching and Learning Tools.
 If you’re interested, here are the Power Point slides: Book Reviews for the 21st Century

 26-28 June 2013